-Mount Fitz Roy is the most appreciated peak by the lovers of climbing and trekking.
+Mt.
+Fitz Roy is one of the most appreciated peaks by mountaineers worldwide.
 Its altitude is 3,405 m.

 Mount Fitz Roy original name is Chaltén, that in Tehuelche dialect means “smoking mountain”.
 This is due to a rare aeolic phenomenon that makes its top always appear as it was surrounded by clouds, which gives the mountain a smoking volcano look.